Abuelo-Comodo/sistema-abuelo-comodo/docs/02_TECNICAL_ARCHITECTURE.md

 The system operates within an ecosystem of interconnected platforms, each serving distinct operational functions:

 **Shopify** serves as the commercial frontend, managing three distinct sales channels: POS Playa Regatas, POS Tienda Pilares, and the online web store.
 Orders originate here, triggering the downstream processing pipeline through webhook notifications.
+Product catalog changes also propagate bidirectionally between Shopify and the central database.

 **AppSheet** provides the operational interface layer, connecting warehouse staff, sales advisors, and administrative users to the underlying data.
 It reads from and writes to Supabase PostgreSQL directly, replacing the previous Google Sheets dependency.